mmorley0395/pg-data-etl/README.md

 host = localhost
 un = postgres
 pw = your-password-here
+db_name = dbname # this is not in the default file created yet. but was added to make db name part of config file if omitted.
 ```

 Each entry in square brackets is a named connection, and any parameters not explicitly defined are inherited from `DEFAULT`.